Becoming a foster carer is a big decision for you and your family. It’s a very important role which is why there are several steps to follow.

 - You will sign the foster care application form and consent form and send this back to the foster care team.

-- The foster care team will complete the background checks on you and your household members.
+- The foster care team will complete the background checks on you and your co-residents (adults, young people and children regularly living in your home

 3